DanielPickens/HackerRank---Staircase-/README.md

   ##
  ###
 ####
-Its base and height are both equal to .
-It is drawn using # symbols and spaces.
+Its base and height are both equal to n - 4 It is drawn using # symbols and spaces.
 The last line is not preceded by any spaces.

 Algo : Write a program that prints a staircase of size